hdeeza/Recipe-website/README.md

 # Recipe-website
-**Description**:This project is a web page designed using HTML, CSS and JavaScript to fetch data using API,displaying a responsive layout and modern design elements.
+**Description**:This project is a web page designed using HTML, CSS and JavaScript to fetch data using API,displaying a responsive layout and modern design elements.It's a recipe website where variety of meals are displayed along with their names(title), description, ingredients and measurement also displaying the images of the meals and a tutorial video at the bottom of each meal card.

 ##Table of Contents